-Nicaragua was a long-kept secret before it started attracting intrepid travellers and backpackers.
+Nicaragua was a long-kept secret before it started attracting intrepid travelers and backpackers.
 Tourists usually veered towards Costa Rica, given Nicaragua’s rough past that plagued its image.
 Well, not anymore.
 Nicaragua is a travel hotspot filled with adventures and beautiful landscapes.

 The country is an adventure-filled, cheap, and fun travel destination located in Central America.
 Most of the country is still untouched.
 If you vacation to Nicaragua, you will get to see nature just the way God made.